 FloridaJobs.org

-Average projected career openings every year nationally
+Average projected career openings every year for school and career counselors

 Bureau of Labor Statistics